behnam-yousefi/MNDA/Supplementary_File.md

 * the network permutation and representation can be disabled by ```null.perm = FALSE``` for the sake of running time;
 * the calculated p-values can be adjusted by setting a method in the ```p.adjust.method``` argument.

+The source code available at [usage_examples/drug_response_ex.R](https://github.com/behnam-yousefi/MNDA/blob/master/usage_examples/drug_response_ex.R)

 ## 2.4.
 Usage Example 2: application on individual specific networks
+*MNDA pipeline for condition "b"*

+In this example we construct

+The source code available at []()

 ## Outreach
 Any suggestions, collaboration and bug reports are welcome and appreciated.